 15 Best Tips for First-Time Amtrak Train Travelers

-- Personal Care Items — Soap, toothbrush/toothpaste, shampoo/conditioner, deodorant, lotion, hand sanitiser, and more.
+• Personal Care Items — Soap, toothbrush/toothpaste, shampoo/conditioner, deodorant, lotion, hand sanitizer, and more.

 You're allowed to bring your own food and beverages onboard the train.
 This is especially important if you have special dietary needs or restrictions.
 You can eat/drink these at your seat, in your private Sleeping Car accommodations, and the Sightseer Lounges.
 Although alcoholic beverages are served onboard you can carry on your own private stock as long as you follow the train's guidelines.
 Your private stock can only be enjoyed from the comfort of your Sleeping Car accommodations.
 Bring on your own water is highly recommended.

-When traveling by rail, chances are you will be the one hauling your baggage down narrow aisles, up steep steps, and on and off the train.
+When travelling by rail, chances are you will be the one hauling your baggage down narrow aisles, up steep steps, and on and off the train.
 Bring only what you can carry yourself.
 If you need to make quick train changes, including those that occur in the middle of the night, you'll be thankful you didn't bring a different pair of shoes for each day of your trip.
 Limit your carry-on baggage to two pieces per passenger.
 Remember: You can get assistance from Amtrak's Red Cap service at select stations for a helping hand.
-Learn more about baggage guidelines here.

 Wake up early and try not to stay up too late.
-This will not only keep you refreshed and prepared to embark on your adventures once you arrive, it will maximize the amount of sights you'll see onboard during daylight hours.
+This will not only keep you refreshed and prepared to embark on your adventures once you arrive, but it will also maximize the number of sights you'll see onboard during daylight hours.

 For the most enjoyable experience, especially during a long-distance journey, you'll want to wear clothing that is super comfortable, along with warm socks.
-Often times, the train cars can get cold, even if you're not seated by the doors that connect the cars together.
-Once onboard, you'll find that many people prefer to relax and walk around in their pajamas.
-Keep in mind that you don't have to be too concerned with what you look like as you're traveling by train for the experience, not to impress your fellow travelers.
+Oftentimes, the train cars can get cold, even if you're not seated by the doors that connect the cars together.
+Once onboard, you'll find that many people prefer to relax and walk around in their pyjamas.
+Keep in mind that you don't have to be too concerned with what you look like as you're travelling by train for the experience, not to impress your fellow travellers.

 Because Amtrak trains share the tracks with massive freight trains (which get priority), you should plan for unexpected delays during longer, cross-country routes.
 For example, if you're taking the California Zephyr from Chicago to Denver, your train may have to stop right before the Moffat Tunnel to allow a freight train to pass.
 Be patient ... it's all about the journey.